Dhoom 3

-Dhoom 3, stylised as Dhoom: 3, is a 2013 Indian Hindi-language action thriller film written & directed by Vijay Krishna Acharya and produced by Aditya Chopra, who co-wrote the story.
+Dhoom 3, stylised as Dhoom: 3, is a 2013 Indian Hindi-language action thriller film written and directed by Vijay Krishna Acharya and produced by Aditya Chopra, who co-wrote the story.
 The film, which is the third installment of Dhoom series, stars Aamir Khan as the anti-hero with Abhishek Bachchan and Uday Chopra reprising their roles as protagonists while Jackie Shroff and Katrina Kaif play supporting roles.
 Dhoom 3 marks Uday's final film appearance to date.

 Dhoom 3 was released on 20 December 2013.
-It was the first Indian film to be released in the IMAX and also in Dolby Atmos surround sound.
+It was the first Hindi film to be released in IMAX; the film also used Dolby Atmos surround sound.

 Dhoom 3 received mixed reviews from critics and grossed ₹400 crore worldwide in just ten days, to become the highest-grossing Indian film of all time at that time, before becoming the first Indian film to cross ₹500 crore.
-Dhoom 3 has remained among the top 50 highest-grossing Indian films for over a decade, from its release in 2013 to 2024.
-With a worldwide gross of ₹556.74–558.42 crore, it continues to be one of the highest-grossing films in Indian cinema.
+It eventually grossed worldwide gross of ₹556.74–558.42 crore.
 The film was screened during the 2014 International Film Festival of India in the Celebrating Dance in Indian Cinema section.